KMoszczyc/youtube-converter/README.md

 - Enjoy!

 ## Heroku Deployment
 You need to host this repo and https://github.com/KMoszczyc/yt-dlp-back for fast youtube download.
-Ytdl-core is now very slow when it comes to download compared to yt-dlp and yt-dlp doesn't have a npm package, only a python one.
+Ytdl-core is now very slow when it comes to downloading compared to yt-dlp and yt-dlp doesn't have a npm package, only a python one.
 That's why a second repo was necessary.
 So first:
 - Deploy https://github.com/KMoszczyc/yt-dlp-back on Heroku